TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Observations

 \subsubsection{OMM/PESTO}

 We observed a full transit of TOI-1442 b at Observatoire du Mont-M\'{e}gantic, Canada, on 2020 February 9.
 The observations were made in the $i^\prime$ filter using the 1.6 m telescope of the observatory equipped with the PESTO camera.
-The light curve extraction via differential photometry was accomplished with {\tt AstroImageJ}, which was also used for image calibration (bias subtraction and flat field division).
-The images have typical stellar point-spread-functions with a FWHM of $\sim2\arcsec$, and circular photometric apertures with radius $\sim5\arcsec$ were used to extract the differential photometry, excluding flux from the nearest Gaia EDR3 neighbour.
+The adopted exposure times were of 30$\,s$.
+The light curve extraction via differential photometry was accomplished with {\tt AstroImageJ}, which was also used for image calibration (bias subtraction and flatfield division).
+The images have typical stellar point spread functions with a FWHM of $\sim2\arcsec$, and circular photometric apertures with radius $\sim5\arcsec$ were used to extract the differential photometry, excluding flux from the nearest Gaia EDR3 neighbour.
+The resulting photometric dispersion per exposure is 0.24$\%$.